Dr Mi Yung Park

 This project explores whether and to what extent multi-ethnic children of Southeast Asian marriage-migrant mothers in rural Korea maintain and develop their heritage language.
 It particularly highlights conflicting language practices and ideologies among mothers and other family members regarding the children’s minority language development.

-Language ideologies and practices among rural marriage-migrants in South Korea (2016-ongoing)
+Language ideologies and practices among rural marriage-migrants in South Korea (2016-2017)

 This research focuses on how the Southeast Asian marriage-migrant women construct their language ideologies and develop stances toward their local dialect and the standard dialect, as they interact with speakers of standard Korean.
 I also explore how their language ideologies and their Korean language teachers’ views have impacted the women’s language practices.

 - (forthcoming).
 Gender ideologies and Korean language learning: Experiences of rural marriage-migrants in South Korea.
 In K. Horner and J. Dailey-O’Cain (Eds.), Multilingualism and (Im)mobilities: Language, Identity and Power.
 Bristol: Multilingual Matters.

 KOREAN 111 Korean for Beginners 2